Olavsvern: History

 During the Cold War, Norway wanted a secret naval base within the Arctic Circle.
 The base was essentially carved into a mountain just outside the city of Tromsø.
 It is a massive complex constructed at a cost of 4 billion Kroner burrowed into a mountain.
-It lost its status as an Orlogsstasjon (navy base) in 2002 and was consequently closed down in 2009 by the government of Jens Stoltenberg.
+It lost its status as an Orlogsstasjon (navy base) in 2002 and was consequently closed down in 2009 by the government of prime minister Jens Stoltenberg.

 Infrastructure

 The base has an inside surface of 25000 m2 beneath 274 m of hard rock, including 13000 m2 of housing, and 3000 m2 of deep-water dock.
 In one of the mountain halls, there is a dry dock for submarines.
 The internal dry dock is capable of accommodating 6 submarines simultaneously.

 The base further consists of a 340 m dry dock, workshops, offices and ammunition depots.
 The base also has external docks capable of accommodating larger ships, among other US Navy SSN's and SSBN's.

 The entrance to the facilities consist of a tunnel that is more than 900 m long.